Beyond prompt brittleness: Evaluating the reliability and consistency of political worldviews in LLMs: Appendix - Data

 Most questionnaires provide five potential response options: \enquote*{agree}, \enquote*{rather agree}, \enquote*{rather disagree}, \enquote*{disagree}, and \enquote*{no opinion} or \enquote*{neutral}.
 For the purpose of our experiments, we convert the alternatives into \enquote*{agree}, \enquote*{disagree}, and \enquote*{neutral}.

 In the majority of cases, the parties themselves have answered the questionnaires, except for Hungary where experts assigned answers to parties.
-For Switzerland, where individual candidates answer the questions, we convert obtain a single answer per party by majority vote.
+For Switzerland, where individual candidates answer the questions, we obtain a single answer per party by majority vote.
+All answers from the parties or candidates compiled in this dataset are publicly available.